ungoogled-software/ungoogled-chromium/docs/contributing.md

 ### How to help

-Generally, ungoogled-chromium needs maintainers to help:
+Generally, ungoogled-chromium needs contributors to help:

 * Keep up-to-date with the latest stable Chromium, and any problematic changes in the new version that needs modification.
 * Implement feature requests ("enhancements" in the Issue Tracker), large or small.

-In addition, anyone is free to help others in need of support in the Issue Tracker.
+* Help with issues marked with the `help wanted` tag (usually either questions for other users, or request for help from other developers)

-Issues marked with the `help wanted` tag are changes that needs discussion or assistance.
+* Implement issues marked with the `backlog` tag (that are closed).
 	* If it requires new code, please read through the [Submitting changes](#submitting-changes) section below.

-* If you want to work on an issue, please state your intent to do so first to let others know.
+In addition, anyone is free to help others in need of support in the Issue Tracker.

 If there are fixes, tweaks, or additions you want to make, continue onto the following section.